foundata/guidelines/oci-container-image-guide.md

 - **Provenance and signing.** Correct SLSA fields alone do not establish trust.
   The generator must run in the authorized release environment, and verification must use the approved signing key.
-The managed key pair keeps key custody under foundata's control; the public transparency log makes release signing auditable.
+The managed key pair keeps key custody under the organization's control; the public transparency log makes release signing auditable.
 Manual experiments use disposable keys without log upload to avoid permanent test entries and release-key associations.
 KMS or HSM protection can later reduce exposure of exportable keys.
 Keep builder, signer and source identities separate so one compromise cannot impersonate all three.
 - **Evidence retention.** Registry attestations are authoritative only while they remain fetchable and verifiable.
 A registry migration can orphan them, so exports or backups should match the release support lifetime.